Yes, you can have the summer homeschool schedule of your dreams – and I promise it won’t be a nightmare, Homeschool Mama!

 Your goal is to follow the passions of your children and keep them sharp on the core subjects (math, reading, writing).

-- You get to spend extra time focusing in on what your children want to learn about
+You get to spend extra time focusing on what your children WANT to learn about

-- Kids thrive on having a structured routine and expectations of how their day will unfold.
+Kids thrive on having a structured schedule and expectations of how their day will unfold.

 1. Do Ask Your Kids